niels-2005/cora_customer_agent/README.md

 - **Semantic Cache** - Redis connection and similarity thresholds
 - **Ollama LLM** - Model selection and inference parameters

-⚠️ **First-Time Setup:** If running for the first time, set `init_vector_store: true` in the config to populate ChromaDB with documents.
+⚠️ **First-Time Setup:** If running for the first time, set `init_vector_store: true` (default) in the config to populate ChromaDB with documents.
 After the first run, set it back to `false` to avoid re-initialization.

 ---